-Lucas Laurent, born in 1990, lives and works with a personal studio in Paris (-1000 av JC)
+Lucas Laurent, born in 1990, lives and works in Paris.

 Lucas Laurent discovered photography when he was just a child.
 Fascinated by humanitarian photography, like many, it is with Willy Ronis’ pictures and his book Derrière l’objectif (behind the lens) that he discovered the beauty of the Black and White.
 He first approaches photography using the tradition of film, spending years in a dark room.
 Photography becomes his way of expression before becoming his career.